 Audit Fees.
-During the period from August 20, 2020 (inception) through December 31, 2020, fees for our independent registered public accounting firm were approximately \$76,735 for the services Withum performed in connection with our initial public offering and the audit of our December 31, 2020 financial statements included in this Annual Report on Form 10-K.
+During the year ended December 31, 2021 and for the period from August 20, 2020 (inception) through December 31, 2020, fees for our independent registered public accounting firm were approximately \$101,133 and \$0, respectively, for the services Withum performed in connection with our Initial Public Offering and the audit of our December 31, 2021 financial statements included in this Annual Report on Form 10-K.

 Audit-Related Fees.
-During the period from August 20, 2020 (inception) through December 31, 2020, our independent registered public accounting firm did not render assurance and related services related to the performance of the audit or review of financial statements.
+During the year ended December 31, 2021 and for the period from August 20, 2020 (inception) through December 31, 2020, our independent registered public accounting firm did not render assurance and related services related to the performance of the audit or review of financial statements.

 Tax Fees.
-During the period from August 20, 2020 (inception) through December 31, 2020, our independent registered public accounting firm did not render services to us for tax compliance, tax advice and tax planning.
+During the year ended December 31, 2021 and for the period from August 20, 2020 (inception) through December 31, 2020, our independent registered public accounting firm did not render services to us for tax compliance, tax advice and tax planning.

 All Other Fees.
-During the period from August 20, 2020 (inception) through December 31, 2020, there were no fees billed for products and services provided by our independent registered public accounting firm other than those set forth above.
+During the year ended December 31, 2021 and for the period from August 20, 2020 (inception) through December 31, 2020, there were no fees billed for products and services provided by our independent registered public accounting firm other than those set forth above.